PiotrDrechsler/PiotrDrechsler/README.md

 ### <div align="center">Hi!
 I'm Piotr, hopefully soon to be Junior Fullstack Developer.
-My journey with programming started when I finaly realised that I love to solve problems with creativity!
+My journey with programming started when I finally realised that I love to solve problems with creativity!
 My tools of choice for now are mostly: JavaScript, CSS3, HTML5 and React.</div>

 - 🔭 I’m currently working on [React basics](https://github.com/PiotrDrechsler/goit-react-hw-01-components)
 - 🌽 Group projects I've participated in: